joshrotenberg/tower-resilience/README.md

 - **Unified events** - Consistent observability across all patterns
 - **Builder APIs** - Ergonomic configuration with sensible defaults
 - **Production-ready** - Patterns inspired by battle-tested Resilience4j

+## Minimum Supported Rust Version (MSRV)

+This crate's MSRV is **1.64.0**, matching [Tower's MSRV policy](https://github.com/tower-rs/tower).

+We follow Tower's approach:
+- MSRV bumps are not considered breaking changes
+- When increasing MSRV, the new version must have been released at least 6 months ago
+- MSRV is tested in CI to prevent unintentional increases

 ## License